Fig369/Fig369/README.md

 ---
 ![apple-touch-icon](https://user-images.githubusercontent.com/72757855/158037545-a059ef34-135f-4218-a6ed-47c4f9267e73.png)
 ---

+>Biology runs on genes and genes are the units of meaning of heredity.
+A word has been invented, meme.
+A meme is the smallest unit of meaning of an idea.
+Ideas are made of memes. - Terence McKenna (1990)

-I Ching Astrology calculates your Energy Cycle Charts based on I Ching Astrology.
-This system believes that all happening are affected by stars and elements.
-Once you know the effects of the different energy cycles, you can understand the importance of the different circumstances.
-In IChing Astrology, each cycle repeats after nine years.
-Once you know the effects of the different cycles, you can understand the importance of the different circumstances.
+## I Ching Astrology calculates your Energy Cycle Charts based on I Ching Astrology.

-Years Of:
-1996
-2005
-2014
-2023
-2032
-2041
-2050
-2059
-2068

-Energy Cycle Chart 8
+Im currently on Energy Cycle Chart 8 of 9

 Base Number is Present in Thunder Year
 After the inert period of Earth year comes the year of thunder.
 This year you should burst into activity with a roar.
 Just like the flashes of lightning, you can surprise the world with new flashes of your creative genius, new ideas and thoughts.
 With much noise just like the thunder, you would draw the attention of the others.
 The flashes of lightning declare the coming of rainy season, the season of renewed life, refreshing changes and fertility.